Varela, Lee, Metz & Guarino (VLMG)

 • Served as Project Counsel to S3, a joint venture, related to 7-Line Extension, assisting Project Manager and Project Engineers on claim letters to New York MTA.

-• Represented General Contractor in arbitration on claims against design professional related to design and construction of NHL Arena.
+• Represented top 20 ENR General Contractor as lead trial counsel in arbitration on claims against design professional related to design and construction of NHL Arena.

 PUBLICATIONS & PRESENTATIONS

-• Co-Authored with Israel Almodovar, Director, Navigant – “Building in Latin America: When Projects Go South (of the Border)”, Navigant, Insights and Experience, January 2018.
-To view click here
+• Co-Authored with Israel Almodovar: “Building in Latin America: When Projects Go South (of the Border)”, Navigant, Insights and Experience, January 2018.

 • Panelist: "A Global Perspective on Construction Arbitration: Current Practices and Recent Developments from Around the World," Construction SuperConference, Las Vegas, Nevada, December 2016.